rifrocket/LaravelInstaller/README.md

 ###THIS PACKAGE IS STILL UNDER TESTING AND DEVELOPMENT###

-This package is build on top of the [rachidlaasri/laravel-installer](https://github.com/rashidlaasri/LaravelInstaller) package, This package just overcome some the big problems that I faced during my project development such as adding new environment elements in installation wizard form and validation of new variables,
+This package is build on top of the [rachidlaasri/laravel-installer](https://github.com/rashidlaasri/LaravelInstaller) package, This package just overcome some the big problems that I faced during my project development such as adding new environment elements in installation wizard form and validation of new variables.

 ##key Feature: